 People actually want to be as close as possible only sometimes, while at other times they would rather be with friends, or by themselves.
-They are no less committed to their marriage at these times, but need these times to balance out their lives and appreciate their relationships more.
+They are not less committed to their marriage or relationship at these times.
+However, they they need these times to balance out their lives and appreciate their relationships more.

 The development of neediness in relationships

-For some couples, one partner wants to have much more closeness than the other.
-Compromise is harder with such large differences and causes more conflict.
-When compromise does happen, each person has to give up more of either independence or closeness.
+Large differences of any kind cause more conflict.
+When compromise does happen, each person has to give up either some independence or closeness.
 A tension then hangs over the relationship because neither partner is really satisfied.
-This begins to build up as internal pressure inside of each partner.
+This begins to build an internal pressure inside of each partner.

 Three possible outcomes for needy partners

-As stated above, the most common outcome is for the secure spouse to end the marriage, in search of a more secure and accepting partner, or simply to feel free.
+The most common outcome is for the secure spouse to end the marriage, in search of a more secure and accepting partner, or simply to feel free.
 At this time, the rejected needy person can become like a “fatal attraction,” with desperate and damaging behavior.

 A different kind of outcome occurs when one spouse has a strong need to be parental, and to take care of the needy spouse.
 This kind of marriage can be very stable and long lasting.
 Both partners can feel secure and important.
 One is needy and receives care; the other is needed and gives care.
 Close, two way sharing cannot occur, however.

 A less likely, but possible outcome for a needy and distant relationship is for the needy person to become less needy.
 The needy spouse has to learn new ways of interacting which are neither controlling nor submissive.
 He or she has to work on developing some independent goals and friendships, while supporting the same in his or her spouse.

 Help is available for those who don’t wait too long

-Sooner or later, the fears that needy people have which prevent effective action, combined with the continuing damage of their behavior or their partner’s behavior, end their relationship.
+Sooner or later, the fears that needy people have, combined with their damaging way of talking of and behaving will end their relationships.
 Some people wait until they get to this desperate point to get help.
 While there are some effective things we can do, even at that point, my recommendation is that you take some steps now, to avoid getting to that place.